 The school principal (or designate) shall:

-- ensure that new student registration information as well as any changes/updates to student information including primary and alternate emergency contact information is entered into the student database, Trillium, on a regular, daily basis;
+- ensure that new student registration information as well as any changes/updates to student information including primary and alternate emergency contact information is entered into the boards’ Student Information Systems on a regular, daily basis;

-- ensure that appropriate student medical information is documented in the student database and that corresponding medical forms are provided to the bus driver and HSTS;
+- ensure that appropriate student medical information is documented in the boards’ Student Information Systems and that corresponding medical forms are provided to HSTS;

 - develop and update as required, student seating plans for each bus route (morning and afternoon);

-- receive courtesy seat requests as outlined in Operating Procedure HS-1- 004 – Courtesy Seats, ensuring HSTS staff are provided copies of all approval forms;
+- provide board courtesy seat request forms to families after October 1st, as outlined in Operating Procedure HS-1- 004 – Courtesy Seats;

 - ensure students are loaded onto the correct bus in the afternoon by referring to the student list provided in the school’s Bus Planner web portal as a guideline;